hpe-storage/python-hpedockerplugin/README.md

 - If a mount fails due to dangling LUN use this section of troubleshooting guide [Removing Dangling LUN](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/troubleshooting.md#removing-dangling-lun)

 - If two or more backends are defined with the same name then the last backend is picked up and rest ignored.

+- after doing scsi rescan if the symlinks for the device are not populated in /dev/disk/by-path, Plugin will not function correctly during mount operation.

+- For volume uppersize limiation, please do refer 3PAR's documentation.